SAP-samples/ui5-typescript-walkthrough/steps/27/README.md

 Finally, we perform our assertions.
 We check each branch of the formatter logic by invoking the isolated formatter function with the values that we expect in the data model \(`A`, `B`, `C`, and everything else\).
 We strictly compare the result of the formatter function with the hard-coded strings that we expect from the resource bundle and give a meaningful error message if the test should fail.

 > 📝 **Note:** <br>
-> Test code needs to import modules under test (i.e. productive code) via their full namespace (in our case `ui5/walkthrough/`), not via relative paths as test code uses a different namespace (`test-resources/ui5/walkthrough/`).
+> Test code needs to import the modules under test (i.e. productive code) using their full namespace (in our case `ui5/walkthrough/`), rather than using relative paths.
+This is because the test code uses a different namespace (`test-resources/ui5/walkthrough/`).

 ```ts
 import ResourceModel from "sap/ui/model/resource/ResourceModel";